Mlan2312/ExpenseTracker-SpringBoot/README.md

 # ExpenseApp
-Use "npm install" command to install the node_modules for the React projects
+Use "npm install" command to install the node_modules for the React projects.